mtyler/klima/README.md

 ### Issues

-- Time is Not Staying Up to Date: Chrony has been installed but something is causeing the clock to jump forward.
+##### Issue: Time is Not Staying Up to Date: Chrony has been installed but something is causeing the clock to jump forward.
 When this happens, the only resolution I'vefound is to restart the node.

+- DNS settings in coredns configmap. forward .
+8.8.8.8 instead of resolve.conf

+unable to set time after sync issue

+timedatectl set-time '2025-02-25 10:00:00' < should work but doesn't

+chronyc -a 'burst 4/4'
+200 OK
+200 OK
+# chronyc -a makestep
+200 OK

+l shell cp1 sudo chronyc -N 'sources -a -v'

+##### Issue: Error: failed to reserve container name "kube-scheduler_kube-scheduler-lima-cp1_kube-system_84cee8be17e4518a644c3a40e1d0b7d2_3":
+- kubelet unable to start pods. possibly caused by containerd restart

+List and remove pods
+sudo crictl pods
+sudo crictl stopp 38eb2f5bfb1ec sudo crictl rmp 38eb2f5bfb1ec

+timedatectl list-timezones | egrep -o "America/N.*"

+systemctl list-units | grep failed sudo journalctl -u cloud-final.service